Skip to main content

 10r.
 Remaining Federal interest to be expended (line p minus q)

-True program income is reported as part of the Recipient Share on Line 10(i) using the additive method, and in Box 12 Remarks.
+True program income is reported as part of the Recipient Share on Line 10(l) using the additive method identified in line 10.
+Program income earned from the state match is reported in lines 12c and 12d.

 See also “What is net program income and how is it reported on the Federal Financial Report (FFR)?”